Occupation of the Baltic states: Reparations for the illegal occupation

 The principle of the legal continuity of the Baltic states recognized by the international community, holds that de jure, or as a matter of law, the Baltic states remained independent states under illegal occupation throughout the period from 1940 to 1991.
 However, during the illegal occupation, the Baltic states suffered damages valued at hundreds of billions of dollars.
 A report by an independent commission formed by the Latvian government in 2016 concluded that the criminal actions of the Soviet occupation had inflicted on Latvia alone constituted over €185 billion in economic damages.
 In 2011, a report concluded that the damage continued to incur costs to the Latvian government of €100 million a year.

 The Baltic states have repeatedly sought financial reparations from Russia for damages inflicted during the illegal occupation, both individually and collectively.

 In 2000, the Seimas (Lithuania's parliament) passed a law seeking compensation from Russia for the criminal damages inflicted upon Lithuania during the illegal Soviet occupation of the Baltics.
-The move was endorsed by then-Estonian Prime Minister Mart Laar and then-Latvian Prime Minister Andris Berzins, who both supported cooperation in the Baltic Assembly on the issue.
+The move was endorsed by then-Estonian Prime Minister Mart Laar and then-Latvian Prime Minister Andris Bērziņš, who both supported cooperation in the Baltic Assembly on the issue.

 In 2008, the Lithuanian government again stated that seeking financial compensation from Russia for the illegal Soviet occupation of Lithuania was a priority.
 In 2011, Lithuania continued to seek reparations, with foreign minister Audronius Azubalis labeling it "ridiculous to talk with Russia without resolving issues related to the occupation."
 On 23 May 2012, Lithuanian Prime Minister Andrius Kubilius formed a commission to move the issue forward and called for the issue of financial compensation from Russia to be included as a condition of EU-Russia relations.